hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! attention

-    Using `eth_getLogs` to get the logs from a large range of blocks, especially an entire chain from its genesis block, can cause Besu to hang and possibly never return a response.
+    Using `eth_getLogs` to get the logs from a large range of blocks, especially an entire chain from its genesis block, can cause Besu to hang and never return a response.
 We recommend splitting one large query into multiple ones for better performance.

 #### Parameters